Pulgasari/cosmonaut/packages/utils/task_ebnf.md

 # task: EBNF

-at `packages/utils/ebnf.js` an EBNF-compiler is located which now should be refactored:
+at `packages/utils/ebnf.js` an "parseMethods-from-EBNF-grammar-generator" is located which now should be refactored:

-1. to be build from `packages/lexer` and `packages/parser` and finally become a public utility to be parse code from EBNF grammar file.
+to be build from `packages/lexer` and `packages/parser` and finally become a public utility mainly to be used as `makeRules/MethodsFromEBNFFile`.

-## 2.

 Ich denke es wäre sinnvoll Teile davon vorher (oder erst hinterher?) als kleine wiederverwendbare Logiken auszulagern